 Poetry Doesn’t Need to Rhyme

 Surprises won a place of honor on the “books we’ll never sell” shelf, and we finished our Grade 2 Readers far, far ahead of schedule.
-But when we opened Cornstalks: A Bushel of Poems later, my daughter exclaimed, “This isn’t poetry!
+But when we opened Cornstalks: A Bushel of Poems later (note, this title has been replaced with 104 Poems of Whimsy and Wisdom to Delight Children of All Ages), my daughter exclaimed, “This isn’t poetry!
 It doesn’t even rhyme!”